-Diabetic fruit flies support buzz about dietary sugar dangersJanuary 17th, 2013 in Genetics
+Diabetic fruit flies support buzz about dietary sugar dangersJanuary 17, 2013 in Medicine & Health / Genetics

 Regularly consuming sucrose—the type of sugar found in many sweetened beverages—increases a person's risk of heart disease.
 In a study published January 10 in the journal PLOS Genetics, researchers at Sanford-Burnham Medical Research Institute and Mount Sinai School of Medicine used fruit flies, a well-established model for human health and disease, to determine exactly how sucrose affects heart function.
 In addition, the researchers discovered that blocking this cellular mechanism prevents sucrose-related heart problems.